riscv-europe/summit-website/site.src/pages/posters.md

 ### Michael Wong -- Towards RISC-V Datacenter and Cloud Computing with Accelerators, Ecosystem and new ISA

-Michael Wong -- Codeplay (Toronto, Canada).
+Michael Wong (Codeplay, Toronto, Canada)

 **Summary**